mpampuch/nextflow-notes/README.md

 Some tips / things of notes for myself while I'm learning Nextflow

+## Process outputs

+When you run a program, theres a very high likelihood that many output or intermediate files will be created. what the `output:` syntax specifies is the only file or files (or stdout) that your want to include in your output *channel* for the next process or processes.

 ## Value Channels vs Queue Channels

 Value channels allow processes to consume elements infinite times.